Overnight French Toast Casserole is an easy make-ahead breakfast recipe perfect for easy weekend mornings or to feed a

-Easily made either with gluten or gluten-free bread, the combination of the baguette, strawberry preserves, Neufchatel (light cream cheese) and an egg-milk mixture does not become soggy overnight as one might imagine.
+The combination of the baguette, strawberry preserves, Neufchatel (light cream cheese) and an egg-milk mixture does not become soggy overnight.

 Candidly my family is happy to nosh on this for any meal of snack when I make it.

-The flavor is irresistible.
-The homey flavor of strawberry preserves combined with the tangy light cream cheese, nutmeg, brown sugar and berries with the custardy texture of the bottom layer for a comfort food breakfast recipe you’ll love.
+The custardy texture of the bottom layer makes for a comfort food breakfast recipe you’ll love.